AndySoundy/Search/README.md

 ## Things to do ##
 * Implement text find and replace option.
 * Implement a more equitable division of the workload than just what directories happen to be in the top branch.
+* Add an optional parameter `files` to let the Pool processes work on the files in the top directory(s) instead of doing serial processing after the Pool processesors are killed.